aneisch/home-assistant-config/README.md

 - UPS monitoring using [apcupsd](https://github.com/gersilex/apcupsd-docker)
 - Github actions to test beta and stable builds against config.

-Also using Grafana/Influx for graphing, both running in Docker containers on Intel NUC.
+Also using Grafana/Influx for graphing, both running in Docker containers on Intel NUC, see [docker-compose](https://github.com/aneisch/home-assistant-config/tree/master/extras/docker-compose) for container list.
 Home Assistant, along with a few other web apps, are proxied through my firewall and fronted and secured by Cloudflare.

 ## Some statistics about my installation: